BaiyangZhang/BaiyangZhang.github.io/_posts/2024-03-29-Perturbative-Spontaneous-Symmetry Breaking.md

 >After we do the shift, of course, a $\phi^{3}$ interaction will appear in the effective action, but we still don’t need a $\phi^{3}$ counterterm, because we’ve already gotten rid of all infinities in computing $\Gamma$ before we’ve made the shift.
 The shift is a purely algebraic operation without a single integration over internal momenta, and therefore cannot possibly introduce new ultraviolet infinities.

+Say we are doing renormalization in the original theory.
+What are the renormalization conditions?
+It is not a good idea to adopt the mass shell renormalization since in the original theory $m^{2}<0$.